Andy Ibáñez Player Props: Tigers vs. Red Sox

 Andy Ibáñez At The Plate

-- Ibanez has 17 doubles, a triple, seven home runs and 10 walks while batting .248.
+- Ibanez is batting .246 with 17 doubles, a triple, seven home runs and 10 walks.

-- Looking at the 76 games he has played this season, he's went deep in seven of them (9.2%), and in 2.7% of his trips to the plate.
+- Looking at the 77 games he has played this year, he's hit a long ball in seven of them (9.1%), and in 2.7% of his trips to the plate.

-- In 22.4% of his games this year, Ibanez has driven in at least one run.
-In three of those games (3.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Ibanez has had an RBI in 17 games this season (22.1%), including three multi-RBI outings (3.9%).
+He has also driven in three or more of his team's runs in one contest.

-- In 25 of 76 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 25 of 77 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.